Copilot-Language/copilot/copilot-theorem/README.md

 * The **IL** format: a Copilot program is translated into a list of quantifier-free equations over integer sequences, implicitly universally quantified by a free variable *n*.
 Each sequence roughly corresponds to a stream.
 This format is the one used in G. Hagen's thesis [4].
-The *light prover* works with this format.
+Several provers work with this format.

 * The **TransSys** format: a Copilot program is *flattened* and translated into a *state transition system* [1].
 Moreover, in order to keep some